 Creating regular quotas and click balance quotas together

 AGE.
-What is your age? type: pulldownclick balance quota:
+What is your age? type: pulldownclick balance quota:y

 quotas: y